rosianacodes/100-days-of-code/log.md

 **Thoughts:** I have taken a whole week off from 100daysofcode but I really feel like I need the break.
 I'm feeling better now I'm looking forward to moving forward with my journey.
 I learnt about how to learn with active recall and spaced repitition.
 I also learned about the importance of networking.

+### Day 23: March 12, 2023

+**Today's Progress:** Watched class 1 of #100devs.

+### Day 24: March 13, 2023

+**Today's Progress:** Finished watching class 1 of #100devs, made anki flashcards on class 1 notes.

+**Thoughts:** I learned how to learn and how to take notes effectively, I plan on using anki flashcards daily as spaced repetition and active recall are the most effective study methods.
+I also learned about VPN, ISP, Server and Client.